This information relates to prolotherapy of ligaments, tendons and joints.

 The second part of the mixture is plain lignocaine, as used by the dentist etc. This is mixed in partly for the numbing effect but also because the local anaesthetic polarises tissue cells with the result that the cell walls become more permeable allowing nutrients in and waste out more easily.

-What can prolotherapy be used for?
+What can prolotherapy in Brisbane be used for?

 - Achilles tendon issues